conceptric/stock-data-recorder/README.md

 I like to keep track of my stock portfolio, but most historical data provides the Mid price.
 I want the Bid price for a more realistic estimate of the portfolio value.

 That's why this simple project was created to regularly request, and store Bid and Ask prices for the specified stocks.
-I'm using Yahoo!
-Query Language to obtain these data from Yahoo!
-Finance.

 # Installation #